beansprout/calculator/README.md

 - has a backspace button (for number backspace only)
 - sound effects for successful button presses
-- keeps a running list of the operation in console underneath calculator project idea source: https://www.theodinproject.com/courses/web-development-101/lessons/calculator
+- keeps a running list of the operation in console underneath calculator

-to do: Add keyboard support
+- keyboard support for all numbers and operations, decimal, and c for clear, delete key project idea source: https://www.theodinproject.com/courses/web-development-101/lessons/calculator

 Sound effects obtained from https://zapsplat.com